Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

 Most notions regarding geodesic laminations on surfaces originate in Thurston's work.
 We refer the reader to \cite{ThL,Ker,HP92}.
 A geodesic lamination on a hyperbolic surface $\Sigma$ is a closed subset which is the union of disjoint simple geodesics.
-The notion of geodesic lamination makes sense only when a hyperbolic structure is fixed on a surface.
-But when we vary a hyperbolic structure on a surface, a geodesic lamination for the original metric is isotopic to a unique geodesic lamination for the new hyperbolic metric.
+Such a geodesic, if it is not extendable, is called a leaf of the geodesic lamination.
+In principle, one can talk about a geodesic lamination only on a surface equipped with a hyperbolic structure.
+Still, when we vary a hyperbolic structure on a surface, a geodesic lamination for the original metric is isotopic to a unique geodesic lamination on the new hyperbolic metric.
 In this way, we can also regard the notion of geodesic lamination as being defined on a topological surface $S$.

 Let $\lambda$ be a geodesic lamination on $S$.
 By a \emph{component} of $\lambda$, we mean a connected component of $\lambda$ as a subset of $S$.
 A lamination is said to be \emph{minimal} if any nonempty sublamination of $\lambda$ is $\lambda$ itself.
-Minimal sublaminations of $\lambda$ are called {\em minimal components} of $\lambda$ although they are not components in the sense of preceding definition.
+Minimal sublaminations of $\lambda$ are called {\em minimal components} of $\lambda$ although they are not necessarily components in the sense of the preceding definition.
+A leaf of a geodesic lamination is said to be \emph{isolated} if, as a subset of S, it has a neighbourhood intersecting no leaf other than itself.
 Any geodesic lamination $\lambda$ has a unique decomposition into finitely many minimal components and finitely many non-compact isolated leaves.
-Here, a leaf of a geodesic lamination is said to be \emph{isolated} if, as a subset of S, it has a neighbourhood containing no leaves other than itself.
 Note that non-compact isolated leaves are not minimal components since such a leaf is not a sublamination (it is not a closed subset of S).